-- 1. Copy the .p12 file that you created above (nifi.rest.keystorePath) to your Mac. - 2.
+- 1. Copy the .p12 file that you created above (/opt/nifi/data/ssl/CN=kylo_OU=NIFI.p12) in step 6 to your Mac. - 2.
 Open Keychain Access. - 3.
 Create a new keychain with a name.
 The client cert is copied into this new keychain, which in the example here is named "nifi-cert".
 If you add it directly to the System, the browser will ask you for the login/pass every time NiFi does a request. - (a) In the left pane, right-click "Keychains" and select "New Keychain".